853866252/django-monitio/README.md

 Monitio for Django
 ==================

+Monitio allows you to have:
+* persistent messages (aka notifications)

 There are situations in Django, when you want to perform a task in background, via Celery or something similar, then you want to inform the user about it.